chrishoina/db-tools-docs/ordsQuickStartGuide/quick-start.md

    ![sign-out-of-database-actions-to-test-privilege](./ordsQuickStartGuideImages/sign-out-of-database-actions-to-test-privilege.png)

 9. You'll receive a `401 Unauthorized` error, with a message indicating that the resource is now protected.
-Notice that a `Sign in` prompt appears.
+Notice that a `Sign In` prompt appears.
 Since this Privilege has not been associated with a specific role, any user that has been granted the `Connect` role may sign-in to view the response from this request.
 Sign-in with your database credentials to view the resource.

    ![navigating-to-path-forces-sign-in-to-view-emp-path](./ordsQuickStartGuideImages/navigating-to-path-forces-sign-in-to-view-emp-path.png)